Eugene-Damiani/tic-tac-toe/README.md

-Tic-Tac-Toe

-USER Story:

-This game is for the user who is interested in getting their feet wet in the world of e-sports!
-Tic Tac Toe is a game of logic and strategy that provides endless hours of fun and excitement.
-When players sign up for Tic-Tac-Toe they will be able to track the amount of games played and also includes the following:
+<h1>Tic-Tac-Toe<h1>

+<h2>User Story:</h2>
+This is Tic Tac Toe game was created for those people who wanted to experence a tatse of the neon lights of the 80's and at the same time play a fun competive game.

+The user will be able to do the following actiopns:

 When the player is Signed in they will be able to change password and sign out When playing game, the player will start as X and then rotate between X and O